geekinsanemx/rfid-hid-password/README.md

 * store password bigger than 16 chars, use multiple blocks for store/reading
 * add interactive button to change reading/typing mode to create/store password mode (to create new tags)
 * add an MFA mechanism
+* use different sectors to store different passwords, (find a way to specify which password to use)

 ---